Properties control the functional settings of your course.

 Select a catalog category and use the arrow functions to move the category to the Selected Items box.
 You can select more than one category.
 Repeat the process to add another category.
 The course appears under the selected categories.
 Invert Selection selects categories that are not selected and clears categories that are selected.
 Use this to exclude one or two categories without having to click all the other categories.

 Language packs change the language of buttons, titles, and other text supplied by the system.
 Language pack preferences are defined at the system, course, and user level.

 At the system level, your institution defines one language pack as the system default.
 This is the language pack that appears when no other language pack is specified at the course level or at the user level.

 At the course level, you can set a language pack that is different from the default to make all users in a course view the same language pack.
 For example, use in a course designed to teach that language.

 At the user level, individuals may choose their preferred language packs, unless a language pack choice has been set to be enforced.

 Customized names for content areas and tools are not changed with the language pack.
 These values stay the same for all language packs.
 The default names in the system are translated and appear differently in each language pack.

 To learn more, see Language Packs.

-The following properties are available only if your school licenses content management.
+The following properties are available only if your institution licenses content management: